reactjs/react.dev/content/docs/faq-styling.md

 ### What is CSS-in-JS?

-CSS-in-JS refers to a pattern where CSS is written with Javascript, then extracted into a stylesheet.
+CSS-in-JS refers to a pattern where CSS is written with Javascript, then extracted into a stylesheet.It is `not mandatory` to use CSS-in-JS.

 [Comparison of CSS-in-JS Libraries](https://github.com/MicheleBertoli/css-in-js)